Developmental Editing for Nonfiction Books: A Guide for Authors

 Developmental editor definition

-A developmental editor is a writing coach who helps authors to effectively structure or restructure a book to align it with readers’ and publishers’ expectations.
+A developmental editor is a writing coach who helps authors effectively structure or restructure a book to align it with readers’ and publishers’ expectations.

 A developmental editor is a book lover with subject matter expertise and a pulse on the publishing industry who can shape or reshape a book by performing a variety of tasks.